cldf/cldfviz/README.md

   in the `ValueTable` or as [`glottocode`](https://cldf.clld.org/v1.0/terms.rdf#glottocode) in `LanguageTable`.

 We'll explain the usage of the command by using it with the [WALS CLDF data](https://github.com/cldf-datasets/wals/releases/tag/v2020.1).
+(Run `cldfbench cldfviz.map -h` to list all options of the command.)

 Running
 ```shell
 cldfbench cldfviz.map wals-2020.1/cldf/StructureDataset-metadata.json --base-layer Esri_WorldPhysical --pacific-centered